16S/18S/ITS Amplicon Sequencing for Microbial Diversity (50k+ Reads)

 UPGMA clustering tree for sample relationships and grouping.

-UPGMA clustering tree.
+UPGMA clustering dendrogram

 Proportion comparison of treated vs. control group samples.